 The Ontario SPCA and Humane Society transports about 500 animals annually to areas of the province where there are families waiting to adopt.
 We work closely with communities and partnering organizations to change lives.

-Animal North Network – A lack of access to basic animal wellness services, such as veterinarians and spay/neuter services, has contributed to an increase in animal populations, particularly dogs, across Northern Canada.
-The Ontario SPCA and its partners in the Animal North Network work alongside communities to deliver much-needed resources, such as food and mobile wellness services, and to manage animal populations through spay/neuter and re-homing initiatives.
+A lack of access to basic animal wellness services, such as veterinarians and spay/neuter services, has contributed to an increase in animal populations, particularly dogs, across Northern Canada.
+The Ontario SPCA works alongside communities to deliver much-needed resources, such as food and mobile wellness services, and to manage animal populations through spay/neuter and re-homing initiatives.

 Learn more about how we safely and comfortably transport animals.
 Take a tour of the Ontario SPCA’s animal transport trailer.